 Several centuries have passed, yet some of the epics in Sanskrit and Tamil are deeply etched in the mind and memories of people, cherished even today and sails through generations after generations either by word of mouth stories or in print form.
 They include famous five epics in Tamil, known as Panchakavyas (meaning five epics) like ‘Silapathigaram’, ‘Manimegalai’, ‘Kundalakesi’ ‘Valayapathi’ and ‘Seevaga Chinthamani’, and Maha Kavyas (meaning Great epic) like Kalidasa’s ‘Kumara Sambava’ and ‘Raguvamsa’ in Sanskrit, ’Keerarjuneeya’ by Bharavi, ‘Sisupalavatham’ by Magar and ‘Naishatha charithra’ by Sri Harsha, all composed either in Devanagari or in Sanskrit languages.

 Raghuvamsa basically traces the roots of the great lineage of Lord Rama commencing with his earliest antecedents and his descendants and encapsulates the principal events in the life of each one of the main players of the dynasty.
-Thus Raghuvamsa unfolds the dynasty to which Rama belonged and whose lineage originally emerged from the Solar Dynasty in which Ikshavaku was first born on earth to establish Ikshavaku lineage, which later earned the name Raghu Vamsam (lineage) i.e generations of Raghu.
+Thus Raghuvamsa unfolds the dynasty to which Lord Rama belonged and whose lineage originally emerged from the Solar Dynasty in which Ikshavaku was first born on earth to establish Ikshavaku lineage, which later earned the name Raghu Vamsam (lineage) i.e generations of Raghu.
 It was from the period of Raghu, one of the key Kings in Ikshavaku lineage, that the Ikshavaku dynasty came to be called Raghu Dynasty or Raghu’s lineage.
 It becomes clear from Raghuvamsa, that the saintly Sages like Vashishta and Kaushika lived even before Rama was born on earth.

-Though Raghuvamsa bares the lineage of Rama, unless one deeply read the web of sequences that include the origin of his race, how his race initially known as Ikshavaku dynasty later came to be known as Raghuvamsa, series of events occurred before the Supreme incarnated in a particular form for fulfillment of a particular task doomed etc, the epic cannot be fully cherished.
+Though Raghuvamsa bares the lineage of Lord Rama, unless one deeply read the web of sequences which include the origin of his race, how his race initially known as Ikshavaku dynasty later came to be known as Raghuvamsa, series of events occurred before the Supreme incarnated in a particular form for fulfillment of a particular task doomed etc, the epic cannot be fully cherished.

-In Thretha Yuga, Ikshavaku, grandson of Sun God was enthroned as Emperor of Ayodhya on earth which lay on the banks of river Sarayu with Koshala as the capital city, and the successive Kings who sat on the throne in his Kingdom were came to be called Ikshavaku dynasty.
+In Thretha Yuga, Ikshavaku, grandson of Sun God was enthroned as Emperor of Ayodhya on earth which lay on the banks of river Saravu with Koshala as the capital city, and the successive Kings who sat on the throne in his Kingdom were came to be called Ikshavaku dynasty.
 Though the Ikshavaku dynasty originated from the Solar race, since Ikshavaku was sent to earth to rule, his lineage was called Ikshavaku Dynasty instead of Solar Dynasty.

-Scholars opine that prior to Rama, in all 118 Kings ruled the Kingdom under Ikshavaku Dynasty , Rama being the 58th amongst them.
-It was after the reigning of a key King namely Raghu, great grandson of King Dilipa who occupied the first throne in the Ikshavaku race, that the title Ikshavaku Dynasty disappeared and came to be called as Raghuvamsa (Raghu’s race).
+Scholars opine that prior to Lord Rama, in all 118 Kings ruled the Kingdom under Ikshavaku Dynasty , Lord Rama being the 58th amongst them.
+It was after the reigning of a key King namely Shri Raghu, great grandson of King Dilipa who occupied the first throne in the Ikshavaku race, that the title Ikshavaku Dynasty disappeared and came to be called as Raghuvamsa (Raghu’s race).